Healthy Homes Assessment Waiwhetu

 Insulation Waiwhetu

-A well-insulated house can reduce condensation and lower the chance of mould and damp, and also makes it easier for the home to retain warmth.
+A properly insulated home will reduce the risk of condensation and reduce the chances of mould and dampness and also makes an easier task for the home to hold heat.

-The "R" is a symbol for thermal resistance and is a measure of how well insulation withstands heat flow.
-The more high the R-value, better the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well insulation is able to resist heat flow.
+The greater the R-value, the more effective the insulation.

 • Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3, underfloor R 1.3